krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 ![ Fix Allow Local Traffic ](./images/fix_allow_local_traffic.jpg)

 ### Connecting to a VPC <a id="ConnectingToVPC"></a>

 - AWS __managed VPN__
-  - What: an IPSec VPN connection over the Internet.
+  - What: an IPSec VPN connection __over the Internet__.
   - When: a quick and easy way to set up a VPN tunnel to a VPC, can be used as a redundant link for some other connection like Direct Connect
   - Pros: supports static routes or BGP peering and routing.
   - Cons: is dependent on an Internet connection.
   - How: create an AWS managed VPN by creating a virtual private gateway, also known as a VWG on AWS and a customer gateway on the on-premises side.
+  - Setup:
+    - Customer Gateway
+    - VPN Gateway, attach to VPC
+    - Site-to-site VPN
+    - Download and setup configuration file on on-premises router
+    - add route in route table in 2 places: aws and on-premises)
   - VPN Site-to-Site , HA AWS-OnPrem:
     - Two Customer Gateway devices preferably in different data centers
     - Two VPN connection from the same VGW but to different CGWs